nguyntyler/rails-toy-app/README.md

 - `first_user = User.first` grabs the first user and assigns it to the variable first_user.
 - `first_user.microposts` returns all the microposts with the **user_id** equal to the id of **first_user**.
 - `micropost.user` returns the user associated with the post.
+___
+When deploying to Heroku, it won't know the tables/relations we have created.
+To run the migrations we have created:
+> heroku run rails db:migrate